barric0de/RACF_Automation/README.md

 # RACF_Automation
-Automation of IBM Personal Comunications via Pcomm API
+Automation of IBM Personal Comunications via Pcomm API ( based on corion http://www.perlmonks.org/bare/?node_id=611095 )

 To automate tasks related to RACF Security through a web application, i’ve used a structure like this: